 - Pass an interview with Head, School of Aviation or Nominee to ascertain suitability

-Applicants should complete the Internal Application Form by mid July.
+Applicants should complete the Internal Application Form by end of June.
 Return it to the School of Aviation, then we will contact you to arrange an interview time.
 In order to remain enrolled in Flight Screening, students need to successfully obtain an Aviation Reference Number (ARN), hold an Australian Class 1 Aviation Medical Certificate, qualify for an Australian Aviation Security Identification Card (ASIC), and pass a CASA English Language proficiency interview conducted by the Head of Operations of the UNSW Flying Operations Unit.
 These requirements need to be satisfied before any flight training can commence.

 Courses required for Graduate Diploma in Flying